SDee001/EE-Collective/README.md

 ---

 ##  About the Project
-EE-Collective is a student-driven initiative to create high-quality, openly accessible learning material for Electrical Engineering students — written *by* EE students, *for* EE students.
+EE-Collective is a student-driven initiative to create high-quality, openly accessible learning material for Electrical Engineering students.

 This project consists of two complementary books: